 - Alzheimer’s Association, UK, has a page: Walking about for possible reasons for walking about/ wandering and how to cope with such behavior.
 Also, see the discussion on restlessness/ pacing on this page: Unusual behaviour .

 - More discussions on possible reasons for wandering in these fact-sheets: Wandering topic sheet (PDF file) and Wandering Behavior: preparing and preventing .

-As dementia progresses, patients start showing some incontinence, urinary or bowel.
-This increases the caregiver’s work a lot, and can be awkward and difficult to handle.
+As dementia progresses, persons start showing some incontinence, urinary or bowel.
+This increases the caregiving work a lot, and can be awkward and difficult to handle.
 In the beginning, urinary incontinence is more common than bowel incontinence.

 Getting a medical consultation on possible causes of incontinence is a good starting point.
-It is often missed out by caregivers who may think the patient is acting stubborn or uncooperative.
-Patients do not tell when they are in pain or unwell, so medical reasons of changed behavior are often missed.
+Persons with dementia do not tell when they are in pain or unwell, so medical reasons of changed behavior are often missed.
 Others around the person with dementia may think that the person is acting stubborn or uncooperative

 In addition to medical approaches, here are some aspects to check for: